 Spasticity and Movement Disorders Clinic

-The Spasticity and Movement Disorders Clinic at the Children's Hospital of Pittsburgh is made up of a team of pediatric medical professionals who specialize in the comprehensive, multidisciplinary evaluation and treatment of children and young adults with spasticity and other movement disorders such as dystonia, chorea, athetosis, and tremor.
+The Spasticity and Movement Disorders Clinic at Children's Hospital of Pittsburgh of UPMC is made up of a team of pediatric medical professionals who specialize in the comprehensive, multidisciplinary evaluation and treatment of children and young adults with spasticity and other movement disorders such as dystonia, chorea, athetosis, and tremor.
 The purpose of the clinic is to determine whether or not a patient would benefit from treatment with oral medications, intrathecal baclofen, selective posterior rhizotomy, intramuscular botox injections, deep brain stimulation or other therapies.
 Currently, we have over 1000 patients being followed by the team.
 Approximately 150 new patients are evaluated in the clinic each year.

 Elizabeth Tyler-Kabara, MD, PhD, performs these procedures as well as selective posterior rhizotomies, intramuscular botulinium injections and selective peripheral nerve fasiculotemies.